 - Development of interventions that are responsive to specific individual and community characteristics that may impact the treatment plan

-Based on literature on deployment of integrated care for HIV, integrating clinical psychological services into HCV clinical care settings can take many forms.
+Integrating clinical psychological services into HCV clinical care settings can take many forms.
 Bonner et al. (2012) propose the following three models and encourage clinics to select the model best suited to local resources and expertise.
-These include:

 |Convenience for staff||✓|